dnamra1/first-app/README.markdown

 # Ruby on rails first application

-THis is the first application that I write using Ruby on rails!
+This is the first application that I write using Ruby on rails!